 Each year, more than 200 persons gather, under the sponsorship of the Wisconsin Labor History Society, at the Bay View Rolling Mills historical marker site at S. Superior St. and E. Russell Ave. in Milwaukee to commemorate this incident.

-Also, for the 2020 event, WLHS sponsored a virtual forum with four historians discussing the significance of the event.
+In 2020, WLHS sponsored a virtual forum with four historians discussing the significance of the event.
 This 25-minute video, entitled “The Bay View Tragedy: Remembering Champions in the Fight for the 8-Hour Day,” was premiered on May 1 (May Day 2020) in an online program.
 View it here.

 Study Guide: The Bay View Tragedy and Its Impact